 Customers of ThinkMarkets can choose between generous amounts of CFD instruments spread across 8 asset classes.
 CFD trading can be done on over 1,500 financial instruments including forex currency pairs, cryptocurrencies (outside UK), indices and futures to metals, commodities and shares & ETFs.

 The list of available CFD products can be traded across ThinkMarkets’ suite of powerful trading platforms (MT4, MT5 and proprietary platform ThinkTrader).
 However, the FX broker offers a more diverse list of tradable shares CFDs on its MT5 and ThinkTrader as compared to the MetaTrader 4.

-ThinkMarkets offers a reduced number of 40 currency pairs and world’s 5 biggest cryptocurrencies.
+ThinkMarkets offers a reduced number of 40 currency pairs and 16 cryptocurrencies.
 The FX offerings include all the:

-Additionally, traders can speculate on the price movement of Bitcoin, Ethereum, Litecoin, Ripple and Bitcoin Cash without the need for an external wallet or a crypto exchange.
-While no additional trading cost is charged by ThinkMarkets, except the spread, crypto trading is only available during the weekdays.
+Additionally, traders can speculate on the price movement of the following cryptos without the need for an external wallet or a crypto exchange:

 Important Note: In 2020, the UK’s regulatory body (the FCA) banned retail traders from trading cryptocurrency CFDs.
 Those wanting to trade crypto will need to sign up to ThinkMarkets subsidiaries outside of the UK, such as the Aust ASIC regulated branch.